 Absolute liquid ratio

-In addition to computing current and quick ratio, some analysts also compute absolute liquid ratio to test the liquidity of the business.
+In addition to current and quick ratio, some analysts also compute absolute liquid ratio to test the liquidity of the business.
 Absolute liquid ratio is computed by dividing the absolute liquid assets by current liabilities.

 Formula: